jupyterhub/ltiauthenticator/README.md

     2.  **IMPORTANT:** Click "Find" and search for the tool you added in step 2.
 Click that and it will prepopulate the URL field with the one you supplied when creating the application.
 Using the "find" button to search for your tool is necessary to ensure the LTI key and secret are sent with the launch request.
     3. Check the "Launch in a new window" checkbox.
     4. Append any custom parameters you wish (see next step)

+    Note: If you are creating assignments via the Canvas API, you need to use [these undocumented external tool fields](https://github.com/instructure/canvas-lms/issues/1315) when creating the assignment.

 5.  **Custom Parameters**.
 Apart from any custom fields you have defined in step 2, you can add custom parameters to any assignment.
 Unlike EdX, there is no method to include these custom parameters in the lti launch request's form data.
 However, you can append custom parameters to the launch URL as query strings using proper [character encoding](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) to preserve the query strings as they are passed through JupyterHub.
 You can perform this encoding manually, [programmatically](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urlencode), or via an online tool.